 Will there be any changes to spaces and services available through the Library?

 Students, faculty, and staff will be able to access most library resources.
 For current information, please visit: https://www.library.gatech.edu/covid-19-library-response

 Are laptops available for students to borrow?
 What about hotspots?
 Can they be shipped?

-- The Library has a limited quantity of laptops available for long-term loan for students in need.
+The Library has a limited quantity of laptops available for long-term loan for students in need.
 Students can contact email@example.com to request a laptop.
 For students in need of a computer, a variety of laptops/tablets are available for no-cost, long-term loan and can be shipped to addresses off-campus or picked up on campus by appointment.

 OIT-Digital Services can also provide loaner laptops and hotspots to students.
 Requests can be made here (requires a Georgia Tech login).

 What health and safety measures are in place on campus?
-Will there be any changes to ventilation in classroom and other campus facilities?

 Beyond the required face coverings, physical distancing, and personal hygiene that we will each practice, you will also see necessary changes around campus.
 Those changes will include enhanced cleaning and disinfection measures; new configurations and seating in classrooms, labs, and office spaces; new expectations for transportation, housing, and dining services; ongoing risk assessments and analyses; and testing, contact tracing, and quarantine protocols.
 Facilities Management has been hard at work to ensure that indoor environments are clean and safe.
 Efforts include the evaluation and maintenance of the heating, ventilation and air conditioning systems that support these buildings so they may provide a high degree of indoor air quality.
 Each building’s system is unique, but in general, efforts have been focused on ensuring these systems are operating at their peak condition and in conformance with campus and Board of Regents standards, as well as industry best practices.